tcemmene/python-dev-container/readme.md

 docker compose up -d
 ```

-## Recreate and start the container in case `Dockerfile` was modified
+## Recreate and start the container
+This is needed in case `Dockerfile` was modified:

 ```bash
 docker compose up -d --build
 ```